JustKeepSilence/gdb/README.md

 }
 ```
 Notes: In order to reduce the size of the entire project, in this case only the core functions of gdb are included,
-unless you use gdbClient tags when compiling
+unless you use gdbServer tags when compiling

 ## GdbServer
 If you are not familiar with go, and want to use gdb as back-end database only, you can [build-gdb](#build-gdb), then run